Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 -

-- Transfer of Assets: Dr Spry, then Australia’s leading trust lawyer, set up a discretionary trust and shifted a large part of his assets into this Family Trust.
+- Transfer of Assets: Dr Spry, then Australia’s leading trust lawyer, transfers his assets into the bloodline Family Trust.
 The deed clearly states that only specific bloodline family members benefit.
 He limits beneficiaries to a few people.

-- Divorce Proceedings: During his divorce, questions arise about whether the trust’s assets count as marital assets and are thus divisible.
+- Divorce Proceedings: During his divorce, questions arise about whether the trust’s assets count as assets of the marriage and are thus divisible.

 -